dm161272/dm161272/README.md

-- 👋 Hi, I’m Tim
+- 👋 Tim
-- 👀 I’m interested in full-stack/back-end development
+- 👀 Developer
-- 🌱 Graduated frm Barcelona activa IT Academy
+- 🌱 Graduated frm Barcelonactiva IT Academy
 - 📫 How to reach me dm161272@gmail.com

 <!---